-With the "2-channel" option, the device has a second channel, which is galvanically isolated from channel 1, while maintaining the same width.
+With the "2-channel, NO contact" option, the device has a second channel, which is galvanically isolated from channel 1, while maintaining the same width.
+A relay (NO contact) is available as the signal output.
 Otherwise, the function corresponds to the 1-channel device.